-Bruce and Denise Morcombe start important conversations on how to best prevent child sexual abuse in Keeping Kids Safe – A Bright Futures podcast.
+Bruce and Denise Morcombe start important conversations on Keeping Kids Safe – A Bright Futures podcast.

 Today’s episode features Chanel Contos, the founder of Teach Us Consent and author of the book Consent Laid Bare.
 She was the keynote speaker at the Daniel Morcombe Foundation’s Bright Futures NSW forum on October 16, which focussed on how to prevent harmful sexual behaviours in educational settings.